RobinKumar5986/wwwhisper/README.md

    diagram](https://github.com/wrr/wwwhisper/raw/master/img/authorized.png)

-3. If a user is authenticated but is not authorized to access the requested resource, sub-request return HTTP status code 403, which is returned to the user.
+3. If a user is authenticated but is not authorized to access the requested resource, sub-request returns HTTP status code 403, which is returned to the user.
 [See flow diagram](https://github.com/wrr/wwwhisper/raw/master/img/not-authorized.png)